TeamCodebreakers/IDK/README.md

 ### About the Application <a name="aboutapp"><a/>

+The "I don't know..."
+Skill eliminates the headache, "hanger", and indecision about choosing where you or a group want to eat!
+This Skill saves basic user preferences, asks the user to choose from two different food categories, pulls from the Yelp API, and gives back a suggestion following the users preferences.

 **[Return to Top](#top)**

 ### About Us <a name="aboutus"><a/>

 **Jack Kinne**
 * [LinkedIn](https://www.linkedin.com/in/jackdkinne/)
 * [GitHub](https://github.com/Bravelemming)